amir5000/amir5000/README.md

 # Hello!

 My name is Amir Arafat and I am a UI System Architect at ArbiterSports.
 I have more than 12 years of experience as a Front-end developer.
 My main programming language has been JavaScript, but I ❤️ &nbsp;all front-end technologies.
 I have contributed to a few OSS projects including AntDesign and React-Navigation.
 I am trying to contribut to open source as much as I can in my free time.
-I ❤️ &nbsp; OSS and the OSS community.
+I ❤️ &nbsp;OSS and the OSS community.

 #### My main experience is:
 - 💫 CSS/Sass/LESS.